simisimis/mina-node-on-do/README.md

 * SSH keys used to ssh/provision droplets
   - generate before provisioning
   - store SSH keys in `secrets` folder
-  - add generated public key to DO.
+  - add generated public key to DO and name it `mina-do-ssh`.
 * Mina wallet private key passcode
   - typed in prompt during provisioning
 ---